Liga Mexicana Elite de Hockey

-The Liga Mexicana Elite de Hockey (LMEH) was the highest level ice hockey competition in Mexico.
-The league comprised four clubs, all based in Mexico City.
+The Liga Mexicana Elite de Hockey (LMEH) is the highest level ice hockey competition in Mexico.
+The league comprised six clubs, all based in Mexico City.

 Overview

 The Mexican League Elite de Hockey, LME, Ice Hockey was inaugurated on 2 October 2010 with the aim to establish Mexico as a high-level international competitor in ice hockey.

-The participation of the best players in Mexico could serve as encouragement for those players at lower levels of the sport in Mexico and eventually play on the Mexico national team at international competitions against high quality foreign teams.
+The participation of the best players in Mexico could serve as encouragement for those players at lower levels of the sport in Mexico and eventually play in the Mexico national team at international competitions against high quality foreign teams.